Dr Simon Tweddell, EdD, BPharm, FPharmS, PFHEA

-I am a UK Senior Lecturer and Curriculum Development Fellow based in the University of Bradford’s Centre for Educational Development.
-In 2011, I project managed the development of a new integrated pharmacy curriculum delivered predominately by Team-Based Learning, and supported its implementation in an existing school.
+I am an Associate Professor in a UK School of Pharmacy and Medical Sciences.
+In 2011, I led the development of a new highly integrated pharmacy curriculum delivered predominately by Team-Based Learning, and supported its implementation in an existing school.
 Designed using sound educational theory this employer-informed curriculum aims to develop the transformational learning needed for employment as a pharmacist in the 21st Century.
 To deliver the programme, we sought a learning and teaching strategy that motivated our students both to prepare for and attend class, and once there engage them in active, student-centred learning.
 Team-Based Learning (TBL) addressed these needs whilst also developing the transferable skills necessary for the workplace and to enhance their employability skills.
 Pharmacists in practice need to develop the skills to communicate, collaborate, problem-solve, teach and manage their own learning; skills that are developed during their 4-years studying a curriculum delivered predominantly by TBL.
 I have led the development and mentorship of our academic faculty staff so they have the skills to deliver TBL effectively and have more recently delivered academic staff development workshops in TBL at other HEIs.
 I have found facilitating learning using TBL a rewarding, fun and enjoyable experience.
 Students come to class prepared, ready to apply their new knowledge to solve authentic, challenging and real-world problems that develop their team-working and critical thinking skills.
-My aim is to disseminate the benefits of TBL to others in the UK and in Europe and I established the European Team-Based Learning Community and am the inaugural Chair of the Board that oversees it.
+I now disseminate the benefits of TBL to others in the UK and in Europe and I established the European Team-Based Learning Community and am the inaugural Chair of the Board that oversees it.
 I was awarded a National Teaching Fellowship in 2015 and was part of the Team that was awarded a national CATE (Collaborative Award for Teaching Excellence) by the Higher Education Academy in 2017.
 I’m a Fellow of the Royal Pharmaceutical Society and a Principal Fellow of the Higher Education Academy.